praveenRI007/FastAPITodosApp/README.md

 # Fast API : To Do App

 This project is developed as part of learning from Fast API udemy course from Eric Roby.
+I have deployed this app for free in render.com (Fast API) and elephantsql.com (PostgreSQL DB) to use this app in action go to :  [ToDosApp](https://todosapp-w0aj.onrender.com) Let me know your todos ;)

 - This API has User login / Registration page / logout , where user's password are stored as Hashes in Database
 - JWT authentication is used , token stored in cookies.
 - CRUD operations for To Do List
 - PostgreSQL for Database
-- to use this app in action go to :  [ToDosApp](https://todosapp-w0aj.onrender.com)
+- Time zone information is fetched from javascript and sent as cookie to backend server where token , refresh token are set based on that so works for users across different Timezones

 ## Tech Stack